How To Make Gluten-Free Gravy

 Freshly ground black pepper

-Optional seasonings: 1 teaspoon tamari or minced fresh herbs like thyme, rosemary, or sage
+Optional seasonings: 1 teaspoon tamari or minced fresh herbs such as thyme, rosemary, or sage

 Measuring cups and spoons

-- Season the gravy: Stir in pan juices, if using.
-Season with salt and pepper as needed.
+Season the gravy.
+Stir in the pan juices, if using.
+Taste and season with salt and pepper as needed.
 Add the additional seasonings as desired.